This content has been machine translated dynamically.

 Select Centralized Licensing.
 The central licensing options view is displayed.
 By default, the Local option is selected for the License Server Location.

 Click the drop-down menu and select Central to change the default license server location.
 This displays the IP address and port information you provided for the license server when you enable central licensing in the Global settings.
 For example,; the license server could be the IP address of the SD-WAN Center managing the appliances in the network.

-Choose the Appliance Edition and License Rate depending on the appliances to be installed; such as the Standard Edition or Enterprise Edition.
+Choose the Appliance Edition and License Rate depending on the appliances to be installed.
 Click Apply.
 Note: You can choose to override the license server information provided in the Global settings of the configuration.

 Select Override Global to override global settings.
 Configure new license server IP address.
 Retain the default license server port number; 27000.
 Click Apply.